-To install the Cloudera ODBC Connector for Impala on Debian:
+To install the Cloudera ODBC Connector for Apache Impala on Debian:

-- 1. Log in as the root user, and then navigate to the folder containing the Debian package for the connector. - 2.
-Double-click ClouderalmpalaODBC-32bit-[Version]-[Release]i386.deb or ClouderalmpalaODBC-[Version]-[Release]amd64.deb. - 3.
+- 1. Log in as the root user, and then navigate to the folder containing the Debian package for the connector. - Double-click clouderaimpalaodbc-32bit[Version]-[Release]i386.deb or clouderaimpalaodbc[Version]-[Release]amd64.deb. - 3.
 Follow the instructions in the installer to complete the installation process.

-The Cloudera ODBC Connector for Impala files are installed in the /opt/cloudera/impalaodbc directory.
+The Cloudera ODBC Connector for Apache Impala files are installed in the /opt/cloudera/impalaodbc directory.